nlarusstone/fixedsize-hashmap/README.md

 ## Instructions

-To run tests, run python hashmap`_unittests.py
+To run tests, run python hashmap_unittests.py

-To use the hashmap, import hashmap
+To use the hashmap class in your code, import hashmap

 ## Functions
 * constructor(size) - creates a hashmap of fixed size